niccoloanceschi/TobitSUN/functionsTutorial.md

 -   `tolerance`: absolute change in the ELBO[*q*<sub>MF-VB</sub>( **β** , **z** )] used to establish convergence
 -   `maxIter`: maximum number of allowed iterations before stopping
 -   `fullVar`: boolean parameter.
 If `FALSE`, only the approximate marginal variances are returned.
 If `TRUE`, the full variance-covariance matrix is returned
--   `nPrint`: number of iterations between consecutive status updates
+-   `nPrint`: number of iterations between consecutive printings of the status updates for the routine

 **Output**: A list containing